7 Magical Boutique Hotels in Cornwall You’ll Love

 With a variety of views over England’s rugged and wild peninsula, these Cornish hotels are the perfect places to stay to make the most of your vacation or quick getaway.
 You can experience all that makes this part of the world so special, without even having to leave the hotel.

 If you’re doing a sight-seeing trip through Great Britain, or if you’re looking for your next getaway, consider visiting South Wales.
-It’s beauty rivals that of the wild Cornish coast.
+Its beauty rivals that of the wild Cornish coast.

 boats on harbour in cornwall